Cililocwee/movie_lookup/README.md

-# Movie Lookup
+# MovieHound

-Movie Lookup is an application that allows users to search for and display information about movies using The Movie DB API.
+MovieHound is an application that allows users to search for and display information about movies using The Movie DB API.
 The application offers two different styles for displaying movie information: a movie card format and a table format.
 The movie card format allows users to hover over a movie poster to reveal more information, while the table format allows users to quickly look through longer lists of movies.

 ## Getting Started

-To get started with Movie Lookup, you'll need to do the following:
+To get started with MovieHound, you'll need to do the following:

 1. Clone the repository to your local machine using git clone https://github.com/yourusername/movie-lookup.git
 2. Navigate to the movie-lookup directory